exacti/phacil-framework/README.md

 ### Cache

-This framework use the PhpFastCache (https://www.phpfastcache.com) library to provide a most efficient cache system with many possibilities, like Mencache, Redis, APC or a simple file cache.
+This framework contains the PhpFastCache (https://www.phpfastcache.com) library to provide a most efficient cache system with many possibilities, like Mencache, Redis, APC or a simple file cache.
+To enable this library, define USE_PHPFASTCACHE constant as true.
+It works only in PHP 7 or newer.
+If you don't set USE_PHPFASTCACHE or use an older version of PHP, Phacil automatic set to simple internal file cache system.

 | Regular drivers | High performances drivers | Development drivers |
 |---------------------------------|------------------------------------|-------------------------------|